Get

 Puppy fur is usually finer, softer, and fluffier than the adult coat.
 Unfortunately, the puppy coat doesn’t last forever, and it will eventually shed.

-If your puppy is shedding, it’s likely because it is transitioning to the adult stage Although there are some underlying conditions that can cause a puppy to shed prematurely, you probably have nothing to worry about when it comes to puppy shedding.
+If your puppy is shedding, it’s likely because it is transitioning to the adult coat.
+Although there are some underlying conditions that can cause a puppy to shed prematurely, you probably have nothing to worry about when it comes to puppy shedding.
 Most likely, your puppy is simply growing up.

 divider dog paws 4 oct 2024